 After Application Submission

 Once the application has been submitted to AASA via the portal, The Council will coordinate an announcement in November with the selected candidate's school district.
-We announce our New York State winner at Fall Leadership Summit and honor them at our Winter Institute & Lobby Day in March.
+We announce our New York State winner at Fall Leadership Summit and honor them and present the award at our Winter Institute in March.
 The application submission via the portal will then allow AASA's national blue-ribbon panel to review the application so they can narrow the field to four candidates from across the country.

-- Each January, AASA announces their four finalists who will participate in interviews and a moderated press conference.
+- In December/January timeframe, AASA announces their four finalists who will participate in interviews and a moderated press conference.
 The National Superintendent of the Year is announced at AASA’s National Conference on Education typically held in February each year.
 All state superintendents of the year are also recognized.

 - A 10,000 scholarship is awarded to a student from the high school from which the National Superintendent of the Year graduated from AASA.